CKVerd/vue-cinehub/README.md

 A seat reservation platform made for Cinemas.

-A personal project of `Cyril Verdad`
+Personal project of `Cyril Verdad`